WordPress Speed Tutorials & Reviews

 HostGator

-Owned by the same company as Bluehost (Newfold Digital) with nearly identical problems related to CPU usage, backups, refunds, and warnings on BBB.
+Owned by the same company as Bluehost (Newfold Digital) with very similar problems related to CPU usage, backups, refunds, and warnings on BBB.

 WP Engine